fsciortino/Aurora/docs/params.rst

      - If True, activate charge exchange recombination with background thermal neutrals.
 Requires `kin_profs["n0"]`.
    * - `nbi_cxr_flag`
      - False
-     - If True, activate charge exchange recombination with NBI neutrals (to be specified in :py:class:`~aurora.aurora_sim`).
+     - If True, activate charge exchange recombination with NBI neutrals (to be specified in :py:class:`~aurora.core.aurora_sim`).
    * - `device`
      - CMOD
-     - Name of experimental device, only used by MDS+ if device database can be read via :py:mod:`omfit_classes.omfit_eqdsk`.
+     - Name of experimental device, only used by MDS+ if device database can be read via `omfit_eqdsk <https://pypi.org/project/omfit-eqdsk/>`_.
    * - `shot`
      - 99999
      - Shot number, only used in combination with `device` to connect to MDS+ databases.